• Bloglovin

 Supernatural Brownies

 Take these better-than-supernatural fudge brownies, for example.
 Throw mise en place out the window.
-Don’t start by measuring every single ingredient out at the beginning because you’ll have time to measure the dry ingredients while the chocolate melts and cools.
-Same with chopping the chocolate – do that while the butter melts.
-She turns baking into a well-oiled machine so you can make delicious desserts on in less time.
+Don't start by measuring every single ingredient out at the beginning because you'll have time to measure the dry ingredients while the chocolate melts and cools.
+Same with chopping the chocolate - do that while the butter melts.
+She turns baking into a well-oiled machine so you can make delicious desserts in less time.
 Perfect for weeknights.

 Gluten-Free Supernatural Fudge Brownies